 Education programs have experienced similar growth for a few years, with enrollment increasing 25% since 2017.
 The strongest growth has been in counselor preparation programs.
 Fall enrollment in counselor education is up 40% over last year.

 Five new faculty members are joining Cal Lutheran’s graduate schools this semester.
 PLTS alumna Katy Grindberg returns to the seminary as the director of contextual education.
 Kyle McIntosh, a former executive with Amgen and Patagonia, will teach MBA courses.
-Cal Lutheran doctoral alumnus Nicholas Mize brings more than 17 years of experience as a teacher and administrator to the Graduate School of Education as a visiting lecturer.
+Cal Lutheran doctoral alumnus Nicolas Mize brings more than 17 years of experience as a teacher and administrator to the Graduate School of Education as a visiting lecturer.
 Joining the clinical psychology doctoral program as assistant professors are Benjamin Rolon-Arroyo, an expert on disruptive behavior disorders and the impact of traumatic stress, and Stephanie Tarle, whose research interests are in clinical child psychology and developmental psychopathology.